Please read the “TCT Disclaimer” under the True Crime tab at the top of the page before reading any true crime posts.

 In 1971, she officially ended her relationship with Brady, whom she was communicating with by letter still.
 She told him she had fallen in love with a female guard at the prison, Patricia Cairns.

-A prison escape plan hatched by Hindley and Cairns was discovered when an off-duty policeman intercepted impression of prison keys.
+A prison escape plan hatched by Hindley and Cairns was discovered when an off-duty policeman intercepted impressions of prison keys.
 Cairns was sentenced to six years in jail for her part in the plot.

 On November 15, 2002, Hindley died from bronchial pneumonia at 60 years old.
 She was a 40-a-day smoker and had been diagnosed with angina in 1999.